AlynxZhou/hikaru/tutorials/install.md

 # Install

-If you have installed dependences, you can install Hikaru with NPM:
+Hikaru is a command line program (not a module) and you can install it from NPM, since version `1.14.0`, it is recommended to install it locally in your site dir and run it with `npx`:

 ```
+$ mkdir hikaru-site && cd hikaru-site
-# npm i -g hikarujs
+$ npm install --save hikarujs hikaru-generator-feed hikaru-generator-sitemap hikaru-generator-search
 ```

-Hikaru is a command line program and it provides a binary called `hikaru`, so you need to install it globally as root.